 Our custodian is Fidelity Clearing and Custody Solutions (FCCS).
 Fidelity is one of the largest independent clearing and custody firms holding over $1.7 trillion in client assets and serving over six million accounts.

 Cambridge is an independent broker-dealer and an unaffiliated third party.
-Cambridge provides our firm with access to the securities markets as well compliance and regulatory oversight.
+Cambridge provides our firm with access to the securities markets as well as compliance and regulatory oversight.

 No. Cambridge Investment Research, Inc. and FCCS are independent third parties that provide services to us.